Prescription and Illicit Drug Abuse

 Taking a prescription medication as directed by a doctor is generally safe and effective and is what usually happens.
 But lately there has been a rise in the number of older adults who are using their medicines improperly, including for non-medical reasons, and suffering the consequences.
-Recent reports show increased hospitalizations and visits to emergency rooms by older people due to improper use of prescription and over-the-counter medications, as well as illicit drugs.
+Recent reports show increased hospitalizations and visits to emergency rooms by older people involving improper use of prescription and illicit drugs.

 Painkillers, Depressants, and Stimulants

 The types of prescription medications most commonly abused by people of any age are painkillers (such as Vicodin, OxyContin), depressants (such as Xanax, Valium), and stimulants (such as Concerta and Adderall).
 Hospital admissions for older adults were mostly linked to overdoses from pain medication and withdrawal symptoms from other addictive drugs such as sleeping pills.

 Problems Taking Medications

 Many older adults take medications that play an important role in treating various health conditions like pain and heart disease.
 Most take their medications properly, but some older adults have problems taking them the way they should.
 This includes unintentionally taking a medication the wrong way, as well as intentional abuse.

 Some people accidentally take medicines incorrectly, often without knowing it or without intending to.
 They may forget to take their medicine, take it too often, or take the wrong amount.

 As people get older, trouble with vision or memory can make it hard to use medications correctly.
 Taking lots of medications at different times of the day can be confusing.
 Another common problem is having more than one doctor who prescribes medicines, but no single doctor who monitors them and checks for any interactions.